-Clarifies language regarding delinquent land sales by replacing all references to "property" or "land" with "parcel" and states that a tax delinquent parcel may not be transmitted by certification to the Commissioner of State Lands without the county assessor's verification.
+Clarifies language regarding delinquent land sales by replacing all references to "property" or "land" with "parcel" and states that a tax delinquent parcel may not be transmitted by certification to the commissioner of State Lands without the county assessor's verification.

-If the Commissioner of State Lands determines the tax-delinquent parcel is incorrectly certified for failure to meet the requirements of this section, the commissioner must return the tax-delinquent parcel with the invalid certification to the county.
+If the commissioner of State Lands determines the tax-delinquent parcel is incorrectly certified for failure to meet the requirements of the act, the commissioner must return the tax-delinquent parcel with the invalid certification to the county.